Assessing and Prescribing for Minor Ailments

 OTHER ITEMS NOT COVERED BY NS HEALTH CARD

 • Vaccines that are not currently publicly funded (ex.
-Shingles vaccine, High dose flu, hepatitis A and B)
+Shingles vaccine, hepatitis A and B)

 • Malaria prevention medication